warp-contracts/academy/redstone-academy-docs/docs/elementary/blockchain.md

 ## 🪨 Immutability

 An immutable cryptographic signature called a hash is added to each block, so if one block in one chain was changed all the nodes would immediately known about it.
-In order to manipulate blockchain's data in malicious way, a hacker would need to change every block in the chain across all duplicated versions of the chain.
+In order to manipulate blockchain data in a malicious way, a hacker would need to change every block in the chain across all duplicated versions of the chain.

 ## 💱Cryptocurrency